Finance and Administration

 - Disciplinary action up to and including termination of employment at Washington State University.

-The Assistant Vice President for Business and Finance is responsible for:
+The Associate Vice President for Finance is responsible for:

 - Conducting oversight of the entire merchant credit card process

 - Implementing payment card data security policy and procedures across all campuses